flp-gregorio/nomini-api/README.md

-# CritPick API 🚀
+# Nomini API 🚀

-This is the backend API for the CritPick application.
+This is the backend API for the Nomini application.
 It handles user authentication, vote storage, and serving category data.

 ## Project Structure